pingidentity/pingidentity-devops-getting-started/docs/deployment/deployMonitoringStack.md

 ### About the Configuration

-There's a lot that can be discussed regarding the configuration.
-We'll focus on what is key to making this use case functional with minimal intervention, and describe what you may want to edit.
+Because the configuration varies in complexity by use case, this topic focuses on functionality with minimal intervention and what parts you might want to edit.

 !!! info "View Configuration"
     All relevant configurations are located in your local `pingidentity-devops-getting-started/11-docker-compose/10-monitoring-stack/configs` directory.